Ḫilakku: Neighbours

 The neighbours of Ḫilakku were Ḫiyawa to its east and the kingdoms of the Tabalian region to its north, hence why Neo-Assyrian records associated Ḫilakku with Que (Ḫiyawa) and Tabal.

 Cities

-Neo-Assyrian sources recorded the existence of a city of Ḫilakku, although this cannot be taken as evidence for the kingdom being a city-state, and its attempted identification with the city of Mazaka, corresponding to modern-day Kayseri is inaccurate.
+Neo-Assyrian sources recorded the existence of a city of Ḫilakku, although this cannot be taken as evidence for the kingdom being a city-state, and its attempted identification with the city of Mazaka, corresponding to modern-day Kayseri, is inaccurate.
 These sources also mention the existence of "21 strong towns and their surrounding villages" in Ḫilakku.

 During the Neo-Babylonian period, the capital of Pirindu was Urā (or Urâ or Uraʾa), and another of its royal cities was Kirši.

 History

 Bronze Age

 In the Late Bronze Age, the region which would later become Ḫilakku was part of the kingdom of Kizzuwatna and later of the southeastern border regions of the kingdom of Tarḫuntašša.

 Iron Age

 Kingdom of Ḫilakku

 Some time during the early Iron Age, the kingdom of Ḫilakku was formed as a result of the disintegration of Tarḫuntašša, although nothing is known about it during its early history except that it maintained close cultural relations with Ḫiyawa and the other states to its east.

-Some time in the 11th century BC, the kingdom of Melid might have annexed Ḫilakku, although it is uncertain whether Ḫilakku is to be identified with the land of Ḫilikka which was target of Melid's campaign according to Melidian inscriptions.
+Some time in the 11th century BC, the kingdom of Melid might have annexed Ḫilakku, although it is uncertain whether Ḫilakku is to be identified with the land of Ḫilikka which was the target of Melid's campaign according to Melidian inscriptions.

 In the 9th century BC, Assyria experienced a resurgence in the form of the fledgling Neo-Assyrian Empire, leading to the formation of various military coalitions by the various Neo-Hittite states in reaction to the campaigns of the Neo-Assyrian king Ashurnasirpal II in Syria during the c.
 870s to c.
 860s BC.
 The campaigns of Ashurnasirpal II's son and successor, Shalmaneser III would further lead to an intensification of activities in opposition to the Neo-Assyrian Empire in the kingdoms of Syria.

 After Shalmaneser III had defeated a coalition of Karkamiš, Samʾal, Pattin and Bit Adini in Samʾalian territory during his first campaign to the west in 858 BC, the king Suppiluliumas of Pattin convened the coalition again when Shalmaneser III threatened his own kingdom.
 In addition to the coalition forces, the Arab tribe of Yasbuq and the country of Yahan from the Aramaean kingdom of Bit Agusi sent reinforcements to these allied forces.